A double helping - we always feel that we'd like more time to cover a wide variety of rabbit anaesthetic subjects - and now we can!

 - Understanding rabbits to get them in the best possible health for anaesthesia; some new thoughts on nutrition and husbandry.

 - How to apply high quality companion animal anaesthesia and analgesia to rabbits.

-- Drug combinations for different situations including a section on Alfaxan - which will soon be the licenced drug for rabbit anaesthesia.
+- Drug combinations for different situations including a section on Alfaxan - the licenced drug for rabbit anaesthesia.

 - Practical anaesthetic techniques: v-gel placement, safe endotracheal intubation, intravenous cannulation, blood pressure measurement